munasinha/vscode-laravel-hero/README.md

 - **Export to CSV** for documentation or client reviews
 - **Responsive table** that handles hundreds of routes smoothly

-*Real-world scenario:* Client asks "Which routes require authentication?"
+*Real world scenario:* Client asks "Which routes require authentication?"
 You search "auth" in Laravel Hero, export the CSV, send it over.
 10 seconds vs 10 minutes of grep commands.

 ---